 Skip to content

-Error handling
+Error Handling

 Development

-One of the advantages to working with a robust server-side framework is the built-in exception handling you get for free.
 The challenge is, if you're making an XHR request (which Inertia does) and you hit a server-side error, you're typically left digging through the network tab in your browser's devtools to diagnose the problem.

 Inertia solves this issue by showing all non-Inertia responses in a modal.
 This means you get the same beautiful error-reporting you're accustomed to, even though you've made that request over XHR.